Saturday, February 05, 2022

 I've never been too taken with Nankivell's work, always felt his illustrations were a bit fussy and overdone, but he really shone on this feature, turning out some of the best work of his life, very crisp and decorative, if still a tad stiff.
 Nankivell put another personal stamp on the feature by renaming it Feminine Fancies starting in late 1905 or early 1906.

 Nankivell spent less than a year on the feature, though, ending his run on February 11 1906****.
 He was replaced by the final artist on the feature, someone whose signature seems to be "G. Ryder."
-Ryder's work was absolutely stunning, the greatest in a fine parade of cartoonist-illustrators on the feature.
-How Mister or Ms. Ryder has escaped the remembrance of illustration lovers I can't imagine.
-Can someone please at least figure out a full name for this impressive artist?
+This artist has now been IDed by Sara Duke as Ryder Gifford.
+Gifford's work was absolutely stunning, the greatest in a fine parade of cartoonist-illustrators on the feature.
+How he has escaped the remembrance of illustration lovers I can't imagine.
 Ryder's term on the feature was unfortunely short, and apparently no one in the Herald's stable was willing to follow him/her.
 Feminine Fancies ended on November 18 1906****.

 Any further information, including date corrections and artist IDs, are of course eagerly sought.